dna-storage/BINND/docs/using_the_script.md

 # How to use scripts/run_experiment.py to run BINND

-This guide provides detailed instructions on how to train and test the **BINND (Binding and Interaction Neural Network for DNA)** model using the provided scripts (`run_experiment.py`).
+This guide provides detailed instructions on how to train and test a BINND-like model using the provided scripts (`run_experiment.py`).
 This covers setting up configuration, executing training runs, and performing evaluations.

 `example/BINND_demo.ipynb` explains the content of this script in detail.

 ## Overview

-The primary script for training and testing is `main.py`, which is orchestrated by a separate configuration script `run_experiment.py`  found in the sub-directory `scripts`.
+The primary script for training and testing is `main.py`, which is orchestrated by a separate configuration script `run_experiment.py`  found in the `scripts` directory.
 This guide will walk you through setting up the parameters for your experiments and executing them.

 ## Prerequisites

-Before proceeding, ensure you have completed the [main project setup](https://github.ncsu.edu/dna-based-storage/BINND) (including cloning the repository and creating the Conda environment).
+Before proceeding, ensure you have completed the [main project setup](../) (including cloning the repository and creating the Conda environment).
 Your Conda environment (`BINND`) must be activated.

 ```bash
 conda activate BINND